City of London: Public libraries

 Libraries operated by the Corporation include three lending libraries; Barbican Library, Shoe Lane Library and Artizan Street Library and Community Centre.
 Membership is open to all – with one official proof of address required to join.

 Guildhall Library, and City Business Library are also public reference libraries, specialising in the history of London and business reference resources.

 Money laundering

 The City of London's role in illicit financial activity such as money laundering has earned the financial hub sobriquets such as 'The Laundromat' and 'Londongrad'.

-In May 2024, the UK's then deputy foreign secretary, Andrew Mitchell, said that 40% of the dirty money in the world goes through London and crown dependencies.
+In May 2024, the UK's then deputy foreign secretary, Andrew Mitchell, said that 40% of the dirty money in the world goes through London and the Crown Dependencies.